 Christopher Snowdon is the head of lifestyle economics at the Institute of Economic Affairs.
 His research focuses on social freedoms, prohibition and policy-based evidence.
-He is a regular columnist for EA magazine and the Spectator Health blog, and an occasional contributor to Spiked, City AM and the Telegraph.
+He is a regular columnist for EA magazine and an occasional contributor to Spiked, The Critic and the Telegraph.
 He often appears on TV and radio discussing social and economic issues.

 He blogs at Velvet Glove, Iron Fist.

 For the benefit of conference organisers, sub-editors etc.

 THE LAST ORDERS PODCAST

 I co-host the Spiked Last Orders podcast which you can subscribe to on iTunes.
 In this sample episode from May 2020, special guest Matt Ridley talks about China, lockdown and innovation.